NoMore201/xonotic-scoreboard/README.md

 ## Description

 Simple xonotic web scoreboard written using Python3 and Flask (client written using standard html5+css+js, no libraries).
+Check example.png for a preview :) .

 ## Requirements